 Workopolis vs. Monster:

-Monster is more affordable than Workopolis and offers far more recruitment features.
+Monster is a job posting site, whereas Workopolis is a job aggregator and search site.
 Monster is internationally recognized and offers phone support, social advertising, and customizable branding, all of which are lacking with the Canadian-based Workopolis.
 See our article for a more in-depth comparison of Monster vs. Workopolis.

 Workopolis vs. Google for Jobs: